Multi-Functional RIS-Enabled in SAGIN for IoT: A Hybrid Deep Reinforcement Learning Approach with Compressed Twin-Models: Simulation Results

 Fig. \ref{f.sim.1} illustrates the convergence behavior of the proposed CHIMERA framework against existing DRL benchmarks including proximal policy optimization (PPO), MADDPG, centralized learning of DDPG and DQN.
 Among the benchmarks, MADDPG benefited by inter-node coordination outperforms both DQN and DDPG as single-agent paradigm potentially limits its ability to capture inter-agent dependencies and often leads to poor policy generalization.
 Meanwhile, DQN is hindered by the curse of dimensionality due to its discrete states and actions, resulting in the lowest EE.
 Moreover, PPO is theoretically well-suited for handling mixed continuous-discrete action spaces; however, its exploration efficiency under centralized training deteriorates in high-dimensional environments.
 This limitation often necessitates larger neural network architectures to capture latent features, yet such complexity can cause severe overfitting and result in suboptimal policies due to single model and agent training.
 In contrast, the proposed CHIMERA framework effectively overcomes these limitations by integrating twin-model-based decision making, hybrid DRL structures, and compression techniques.
 As a result, CHIMERA achieves superior EE performance in large-scale and multi-agent environments with hybrid and high-dimensional state-action spaces.

 Fig. \ref{f.sim.2} illustrates the convergence behavior of the proposed CHIMERA framework under varying compression ratios and highlights the impact of information sharing.
 As expected, the uncompressed CHIMERA attains the highest EE by retaining full training features.
-In comparison, a compression ratio of 50\% results in slightly slower convergence during the initial training phase but ultimately achieves an EE level comparable to the uncompressed case, while significantly reducing training overhead.
-However, excessive compression at 80\% incurs substantial information loss, leading to a noticeably lower EE than the case of 50\% compression.
+In comparison, a compression ratio of $50\%$ results in slightly slower convergence during the initial training phase but ultimately has just around $5\%$ EE degradation compared to the uncompressed case, while significantly reducing training overhead.
+However, excessive compression at $80\%$ incurs substantial information loss, leading to a noticeably declined EE of around $30\%$ compared to the case of $50\%$ compression.
 Furthermore, involving information sharing between the MADDPG and MADQN models yields a doubled EE, highlighting the benefits of policy exchange.
-Additionally, the twin-model architecture contributes to an approximate 25\% EE gain, further enhancing overall system performance through improved policy diversity.
+Additionally, the twin-model architecture contributes to an approximate $25\%$ EE gain, further enhancing overall system performance through improved policy diversity.
+The corresponding mean square error (MSE) values of compression ratios $\{50\%, 80\%\}$ are depicted in Fig. \ref{mse_plot}.
+It can be observed that a higher compression ratio leads to a larger MSE, implying potential inaccurate DRL training in CHIMERA.
+Moreover, MSE difference between two compression ratios in the state representations is negligible, indicating that the compressed states still preserve sufficient latent features for accurate reconstruction.